Botanical Gardens in New YorkBuy tickets now

 Snug Harbor Botanical Garden on Staten Island

 Staten Island also has its own botanical garden: Snug Harbor Cultural Center & Botanical Garden.
 Here you will find eight different gardens.
 The hotspot of this botanical garden is the Allée, a tunnel of branches that provides the perfect backdrop for a selfie.
-The New York Pass and New York Sightseeing Passes allow you to visit the Snug Harbor Botanical Garden at no extra charge.
+The New York Pass and New York Sightseeing Day Pass allow you to visit the Snug Harbor Botanical Garden at no extra charge.

 6BC Botanical Garden